 Washington: Sheriff Sue Rahr (Ret.) was featured in Crime Report, discussing the state's leadership in police de-escalation training.
 Rahr was also interviewed by Below the Radar TV about the 2018 sheriff elections.
 Chief Norm Stamper (Ret.) was interviewed by PBS for a digital documentary, “America From Scratch,” in an episode questioning the policing system in America and the use of lethal force.
 He was also interviewed by KXL Portland radio on his thoughts regarding alcohol, marijuana, and how they respectively impact behavior.

 Nationwide: Maj.
 Neill Franklin (Ret.) met with U.S. senators for educational meetings on marijuana legalization, drug policy, sentencing reform, and the collateral consequences of convictions.
 He also spoke on a panel at a national homelessness conference on how community organizers can partner with law enforcement for reform.
 Franklin was also interviewed by The Exceptional Conservative Network on suicide in law enforcement.
-Civilized, an online magazine working to destigmatize the recreational use of cannabis, interviewed Lt.
+Civilized, an online magazine working to destigmatize adult use of marijuana, interviewed Lt.
 Tim McMillan (Ret.) as part of a series of profiles on LEAP speakers and the work they are doing within the criminal justice reform movement.
 Five LEAP speakers were interviewed for an upcoming documentary on the War on Drugs, based on the book, Chasing the Scream.
 Det.
 Justin Boardman (Ret.) was interviewed by the BBC on sexual assault in law enforcement.
 LEAP hosted a webinar featuring Chief Mike Butler of the Longmont, CO Police Department discussing how his department has brought restorative justice to the core of their policing strategy.
 Assistant U.S. Attorney Chiraag Bains (Fmr.) appeared in Newsday on use of research to improve policing.
 LEAP submitted descriptions of many of our police speakers' local solutions to be included in an ally's report on police best practices across the nation.

 If your state isn't listed, stay tuned...